-The draft policy will be given to all members of the Governing Body, and all teaching and non-teaching members of staff.
-Copies of the document will be available to all parents through the school's prospectus and a copy is available in the school office.
-Details of the content of the RSE curriculum will also be published on the school's web site.
+The policy will be made available to all members of the Governing Body, and all teaching and non-teaching members of staff.
+Copies of the document will be available to all parents and a copy is available on the school website.
+Details of the content of the RSE curriculum will also be disseminated to parents.

-DEFINING RELATIONSHIP AND SEX EDUCATION
+5. DEFINING RELATIONSHIP AND SEX EDUCATION

 The DfE guidance states that "children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way".
 It is about the development of the pupil's knowledge and understanding of her or him as a sexual being, about what it means to be fully human, called to live in right relationships with self and others and being enabled to make moral decisions in conscience.
-In primary schools the focus should be on "teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults."2 This would include the topics of families and the people of who care for me, caring friendships, respectful relationships, online relationships and being safe.
+In primary schools the focus should be on "teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults."
+This would include the topics of families and the people of who care for me, caring friendships, respectful relationships, online relationships and being safe.
 In Secondary schools RSE should "give young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
 It should enable them to know what a healthy relationship looks like and what makes a good friend, a good colleague and a successful marriage or other type of committed relationship.
-It should also cover contraception, developing intimate relationships and resisting pressure to have sex (and not applying pressure)."3
+It should also cover contraception, developing intimate relationships and resisting pressure to have sex (and not applying pressure)."